cjcon90/country-quiz/README.md

   - I want the website to be both fun and educational, increasing the likelihood that:
     - users will enjoy the app
     - users will share the app
-      - :heavy_check_mark: **User testing feedback wa sposityive across the board.
+      - :heavy_check_mark: **User testing feedback was positive across the board.
 When sharing the app within the CodeInstitute Slack channel, one user described the app as "addictive"**
       - :heavy_check_mark: **User feedback also commented that the game was difficult, even for their own region.
 The difficulty and variety ensures educational aspect of the app**
   - I want the app to work without any errors in terms of the questions asked or the scoring system
     - :heavy_check_mark: **Thorough testing throughout the app ensured that it is an error free experience for all users**